 While 256-bit AES is secure and used by the US government and military, it’s still not evident how secure the 3DES encryption system is.

-Moreover, the absence of two-factor and multi-factor authentication make your data a soft target for stealing.
+Moreover, the absence of multi-factor authentication makes your data a soft target for stealing.

 iCloud Keychain pricing plans and payment methods